YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: Reflection

-A grand challenge in designing technical systems is to support complex interactions while retaining a simple and intuitive interface.
+\textit{How is complexity dealt with through design and automation?} A grand challenge in designing technical systems is to support complex interactions while retaining a simple and intuitive interface.
 In YAC, we explore the potential of natural language for addressing this challenge.
 Our current system is capable of constructing linked, multi-view visualizations from multiple different data tables with targeted adjustment widgets --- all from a few natural language questions.
 However, one challenge with this approach that may not be immediately obvious is that even if something can be expressed as a natural language request, it does not mean that the system is capable of meeting that request.
 For instance, YAC currently assumes that filters combine with intersection logic.
 This is an invisible boundary that is not immediately apparent in the interface.
-The underlying capabilities of YAC can be enhanced to reduce these limitations, but they will still exist in some form.
-However, the implication is that designing a successful system still requires understanding ways that users will try to use the tool and, consequently, the functionality that the underlying system must support.
+An earlier version of YAC did not include text-based responses; hitting the boundary of the system was more jarring.
+Since adding the structured text-based responses, especially the rebuff tool which was designed specifically for this purpose --- the problem has been ameliorated.
+Still, the underlying capabilities of YAC can be further enhanced to support additional functionality.
+Designing a successful system still requires understanding ways that users will try to use the tool and, consequently, the functionality that the underlying system must support.